What's new at Rosebank House

 This winter project has seen the Garden Room being completely refurbished, we ar every proud of the completed works and cannot wait to hear your feedback

 The Hen Hoose

-Our team of girls has grown to 12 now, this will ensure that during your visit you will be able to have freshly laid eggs on a daily basis, please feel free to walk to the top of the garden to visit them, they are extremely curious and funny to watch run around.
+Our team of girls has braved another harsh winter and they are all happily roaming around the garden as we write, this will ensure that during your visit you will be able to have freshly laid eggs on a daily basis, please feel free to walk to the top of the garden to visit them, they are extremely curious and funny to watch run around.